graphql-python/graphql-core/README.md

 The current stable version 3.0.3 of GraphQL-core is up-to-date with GraphQL.js version 14.6.0.

+The latest beta version 3.1.0b1 of GraphQL-core is up-to-date with GraphQL.js version 15.0.0rc2.

 An extensive test suite with over 2100 unit tests and 100% coverage also replicates the test suite of GraphQL.js, making sure this port is reliable and compatible with GraphQL.js.

 ## Documentation